We’ve all been through phases in life where no matter how much we tried, everything seemed hard.

-During such times, it can be easy to get discouraged and stop pursuing the things we want in life.
+During such times, it’s easy to get discouraged and stop pursuing the things we want in life.

-A few years ago, during the Global Financial Crises, I had to put so much attention and focus on my work in order to sustain a living, that I started to neglect my health.
+A few years ago, during the Global Financial Crises, I had to put so much attention and focus on my work to sustain a living, that I neglected my health.
 Days of no exercise turning into weeks, and sometimes I deluded myself by thinking a 20-minute stroll two or three times a week was good enough to stay healthy.

-It was no surprise that my health started to suffer which included back aches, headaches and reduced strength and flexibility.
-The end result was I started to gain weight.
-While it wasn’t out of control, I could certainly feel and see the difference of being in an unhealthy frame of mind.
+It was no surprise that my health suffered which included backaches, headaches and reduced strength and flexibility.
+The result was I gained weight.
+While it wasn’t out of control, I could feel and see the difference of being in an unhealthy frame of mind.

 This continued for about three years as I gave more focus to my work.
-I got a wake-up call one evening when I experienced a spasm in my left thigh, which was so painful that I was unable to be still even for a minute.
-That spasm continued all night which meant I was not able to get any sleep.
-To this day, I still don’t know how I was able to get through that night.
+I got a wake-up call one evening when I experienced a spasm in my left thigh, which was so painful that I could not be still even for a minute.
+That spasm continued all night which meant I could not get any sleep.
+I don’t know how I got through that night.

 After some changes to my diet and by adopting a new exercise routine, I was able to release almost all the additional weight over a 14-month period and got back to feeling like myself again.
-It took a lot of hard work, but the reward was well worth the effort.
+It took a lot of hard work, but the reward was worthwhile.

 - Do not resist or suppress the emotions you are experiencing.
 As the saying goes, “What you resist, persists.”
-It can be easy to try and avoid fully feeling the emotions we have when going through a tough time, especially if we deem them to be very negative.
+It’s easy to avoid fully feeling the emotions we have when going through a tough time, especially if we deem them to be negative.
 The more we resist any emotions we don’t want to feel, the longer it will linger.
-It is best to fully experience the emotions then allow it to pass through us by adopting some releasing techniques.
+It’s best to fully experience the emotions, then allow it to pass through us by adopting some releasing techniques.

 - This is just a phase which will pass.
-Nothing lasts forever because that is the rhythm of life.
-Good times always follows bad times however, we must be willing to do our part to change our reality.
+Nothing lasts forever because that’s the rhythm of life.
+Good times always follows bad times however, we must do our part to change our reality.
 That means we’ll have to do work to get over what we’re going through.
 Some things may be easier than others, but if we stay true to ourselves, we’ll turn things around.

 - You are exactly where you need to be at this point in your life.
 Hindsight is a wonderful thing.
-When we’re going through tough times, we don’t tend to think about how we’ll view our current reality in the future.
-If we adopt the mindset that what we’re going through is exactly what we need to become the person we need to be in order to achieve our goals, we can start looking at challenges from a new perspective.
+When we’re going through tough times, we don’t think about how we’ll view our current reality in the future.
+If we adopt the mindset that what we’re going through is exactly what we need to become the person we need to be to achieve our goals, we can look at challenges from a new perspective.

 - Rewards are much sweeter after any struggle.
-I find that I don’t tend to place a high value on successes I’ve achieved easily compared to successes I’ve achieved that has tested my resolve, commitment and courage.
-This is because during times of struggle, we are required to develop new awareness, skills and abilities and draw into resources within ourselves that we had not used before.
+I don’t place a high value on successes I’ve achieved easily compared to successes I’ve achieved that has tested my resolve, commitment and courage.
+This is because during times of struggle, we’re required to develop new awareness, skills and abilities and draw into resources within ourselves that we had not used before.
 This is all part of our personal development and growth.

 - Any progress or wins are worth celebrating.
-We tend to fall into the trap of believing that we are not making progress when life seems hard therefore, any wins and progress we make is worth celebrating.
-No matter how small it is, any progress is still progress so it will give us a much needed boost to acknowledge it.
+We fall into the trap of believing we’re not making progress when life seems hard therefore, any wins and progress we make is worth celebrating.
+No matter how small it is, any progress is still progress, so it will give us a much-needed boost to acknowledge it.

 - Not everything is within your control.
-There are things in life which we have no control over so it is not worth worrying about.
-Most of the stresses we face are often self-created and if we examine the source of those stresses, we’ll often find that we have been giving attention to things that we cannot influence anyway.
+There are things in life which we have no control over so it’s not worth worrying about.
+Most of the stresses we face are often self-created and if we examine the source of those stresses, we’ll often find we’ve been giving attention to things we cannot influence anyway.
 So let’s not worry about things we cannot control.